-We currently own interests in 20 real properties (including through interests in DST), a plot of land, a preferred equity investment and a mezzanine loan.
+We currently own interests in 27 real properties (including through interests in DST) and a plot of land.
 See "Description of Our Investments" section of this prospectus for more information regarding our investment portfolio.
 Because we have not yet identified specific assets to acquire with the proceeds of this offering, we are considered to be a blind pool offering.
-As significant investments become probable, we will supplement this prospectus to provide information regarding the likely investment.
-We will also supplement this prospectus to provide information regarding material changes to our portfolio, including the closing of significant asset acquisitions or originations.
+As significant investments become probable, we will supplement this